 I also completed a 4-month co-op term working as a Bird Population Monitoring Analyst at Environment and Climate Change Canada in Summer 2018.
 In that position, I tested the use of generalized additive mixed-models for improving status and trend estimates of North American breeding birds, and developed the R package bbsBayes.

-When I’m not cranking out R code, I am exploring the world around me.
+When I’m not in front of a computer screen writing code, I am exploring the world around me.
 My main passion lies in ornithology, and my free time is often spent birding.
 I contribute as much of my birding as I can to citizen science; you can find my eBird profile here (you may need an eBird account)!
 Birding with people of many other interests has allowed me to expand my own interests into the world of herps, moths, odes, and wildflowers.

 While statistics and computer science will be at the forefront of my academic research, I hope to also be able to contribute to natural history research through my amateur field observations.